MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app-image-analysis.md

 ## What is an Azure Static web app

-When building static web apps, you have several choices on Azure, based on the degree of functionality and control you are interested in.
+When building static web apps, you have several choices on Azure, based on the degree of functionality and control you're interested in.
 This tutorial focuses on the easiest service with many of the choices made for you, so you can focus on your front-end code and not the hosting environment.

 The React (create-react-app) provides the following functionality: